VishankSingh/notes/content/Courses/AI4010 Online Learning.md

 Consider $\mathcal{D} = [0,1]$, squared loss $f^n$ and 3 experts $f_1, f_2, f_3$ with constant predictions $f_1(t) = 0$, $f_2(t) = 0.5$, $f_3(t) = 1$, and $\mathcal{Y} = \{0,1\}$.

-## An optimal regret bound for Exponential Weights Algorithm for $\eta$-exp concave loss functions
+## An optimal regret bound for Exponential Weights Algorithm for exp concave loss functions

 Consider $\eta-exp$ concave loss function, then the regret is bounded by
 $$